 I’m an odd guy.
 I do odd things.
-When someone says my cat and I might share a psychic bond, I do something to find out.
+When someone says my cat and I might share a psychic bond, I do my best to find out.

-That "someone" is a commenter who recently suggested that my cat, Thomas, might be my “animal familiar.”
-This concept has taken many forms in spiritual practices (including Paganism and Wicca), but it essentially means an animal with whom one shares a psychic connection.
-So Sunday night I inquired about it.
+That “someone” is a commenter who recently suggested that Thomas might be my “animal familiar.”
+This concept has taken many forms in spiritual practice, but it essentially means an animal with whom one shares a psychic connection.
+So on a recent Sunday night I inquired about it, using Tarot cards.

-Hold on.
+Hold on, Cat Dandy.
 Tarot cards?
 Seriously?
 Yes.
-They’re among several methods of divination I use.
-Some (such as the pendulum) are grounded pretty solidly in science.
-Others (such as Tarot cards and Runes -- small stones containing letters from a defunct Northern European alphabet) come from mystic traditions.
+They’re among several methods of divination I’ve tried.
+Some (such as using a pendulum to communicate with my unconscious mind) are grounded pretty solidly in science.
+Others (such as Tarot cards and Runes, which are small stones containing letters from a defunct Northern European alphabet) come from mystic traditions.

 I say that if you want to find the truth, you gotta mix it up.
 So I did.

 I don’t know a lot about Tarot (my girlfriend, Daphne, knows more), but I do know there are many structures for readings.
-Susan Levitt, in her book Introduction to Tarot, gives basic instructions on including animal companions.
+Susan Levitt, in her book Introduction to Tarot, gives basic instructions for including animal companions.
 I kept in mind that Thomas is a cat, so I made the reading short.
-I presented three questions, asking him to choose cards for each one.
-I spread a Tarot deck in front of me, asked him to approach, and whatever card he touched with his paw first I considered his choice.
+I presented three questions, asking him to choose one or more cards for each one.
+I spread a Tarot deck in front of me, asked him to approach, and whatever card he touched with his paw first, I considered his choice.

 Question 1: What is the nature of our relationship?